This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions are here to help you visualize how to make this single serving blackberry cobbler recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a small bowl, combine the flour, sugar, baking powder, and salt.
-Add the milk and whisk until the batter is smooth.
+2. In a small bowl, mix flour, sugar, baking powder, and salt.
+Add milk and whisk until smooth.

-1. Pour the batter evenly over the blackberries.
-Place the ramekin on a rimmed baking sheet to catch any spills.
+3. Pour batter evenly over the blackberry mixture.
+Place ramekin on a rimmed baking sheet.

-1. Bake for 20 to 25 minutes, until the topping is golden brown.
+4. Bake for 20–25 minutes, until the topping is golden brown.

 Expert Tips

-• Use Fresh Berries: Fresh blackberries give the best flavor, but if using frozen, thaw and drain them first.
+• Use Fresh Berries: For the best flavor, but thaw and drain if using frozen.

-• Serve Warm: This cobbler is best enjoyed warm, right out of the oven.
+• Serve Warm: Best enjoyed straight from the oven.

-• Make Ahead: You can prepare the filling and topping ahead of time and bake when ready.
+• Prep Ahead: Assemble the filling and topping, then bake when ready.

 Serving Suggestions